HL7, EDI & FHIR Data Integration for Analytics & Reporting with PilotFish

 Proactive error notification, via the transaction monitor metaphor, is also configured at this point.
 We then move to the target side of the interface.
 Each target system has an accompanying Transformation and Transport.

-Finally, we move on to the transport stage, and in this case, we’re updating a relational database and calling a RESTful web service.
+Finally, we move on to the Transport stage, and in this case, we’re updating a relational database and also calling a RESTful web service.
 However, as is true with a Listener, a wide variety of transmission mechanisms are supported.
-Both synchronous and asynchronous processing is possible.
+Both synchronous and asynchronous processing is also possible.

 Testing Your Interface Routes